openpolitics/manifesto/README.md

 # The OpenPolitics Manifesto

-This is an experiment in collaboratively creating a political movement.

-You can read the manifesto by looking at the [main website](http://openpolitics.org.uk).
+This is an experiment in collaboratively creating a political manifesto.
+You can [read and contribute to the manifesto online](http://openpolitics.org.uk/manifesto), and you can also take a look at the [list of proposals currently under discussion](https://votebot.openpolitics.org.uk/proposals).

 ## How to take part

-This repository stores the full text and history of the manifesto.
 Anyone can change or add something.
+Just visit the manifesto pages, and click "Suggest a change" to get involved.

-See [the contributor guide](http://openpolitics.org.uk/contributing.html) for details on how to start making your own changes.
+See [the contributor guide](http://openpolitics.org.uk/manifesto/contributing.html) for full details on how it all works.

-You can also raise issues in the [issue tracker](https://github.com/openpolitics/manifesto/issues) for things that you think need doing.

-## To Do
+## Ideas

 There are plenty of areas where we don't yet have anything in the manifesto.
-If you're looking to contribute but are unsure where to start, why not have a look at one of these areas?
-The [policy tag on the GitHub issues tracker](https://github.com/openpolitics/manifesto/labels/policy) has a load of ideas.
-Feel free to add your own too!
+If you're looking to contribute but are unsure where to start, why not have a look at the ideas list? tracker](https://github.com/openpolitics/manifesto/labels/policy) has a load of ideas.

+ Feel free to add your own too using the [issue form](https://github.com/openpolitics/manifesto/issues/new?labels=idea)!